 Summer Scholars

-Would you rather flip hamburgers (or paint houses or mow lawns) or spend a summer on the Roanoke campus using your mind?
-Would you like to get a package worth more than $5,500 for feeding your curiosity?
+How would you like to spend your summer on the Roanoke campus working on an independent research project—and get paid for it?
 Summer scholars are paid $3,000, receive summer housing (valued at $1,400), and a summer course credit.

 Roanoke's Summer Scholar Program is designed for serious students who want to use their summers wisely and work one-on-one with faculty.
 Every year, students compete for selection to receive one of the summer scholarships.
 Faculty from across the college review student research proposals and decide these prestigious awards.